Reliable Flow Meter Supplier

 Turbine Flow Meter

 Turbine flow meters are highly accurate instruments used for measuring the volumetric flow of clean, low-viscosity fluids.
-They work by monitoring the rotational speed of a rotor placed in the fluid path, with the rate of rotation proportional to the fluid velocity.
+They operate by tracking the rotational speed of a rotor positioned in the fluid path, which is directly proportional to fluid velocity.

-These meters are widely used in the oil and gas industry, water treatment plants, and automotive applications.
-They come in several designs, including paddlewheel, propeller, and axial turbine types, each tailored to specific flow profiles and installation needs.
+These meters are widely used in the oil & gas sector, water treatment plants, and automotive industries.
+Available designs include paddlewheel, propeller, and axial turbine types, each optimized for specific flow conditions.

-Turbine meters are best suited for systems with steady, continuous flow and are commonly used for batch measurements, fuel monitoring, and liquid transfer systems.
+Turbine meters perform best in systems with steady, continuous flow and are commonly applied in batch processes, fuel monitoring, and liquid transfer operations.

 • Ideal for water, fuel, oil, and chemical flow

-• Common in automotive, energy, and lab settings
+• Widely used in automotive, energy, and laboratory systems

 Ultrasonic Flow Meter